MohitBhatt07/ShopIt/README.md

-# front end internship challenge by totality corp
+# front end ReactJs project .
 TechStack used: I have used react js library to build this project . styling is done with tailwind css framework.

 Used firebase for email and google authentications.